Setting up Signed-in Bots for Microsoft Teams

 Below is a summary of these changes:

-External: All participants who are external to the organizer’s organization but have a trusted relationship with the organizer or their organization.
+External: All participants who are external to the organizerβs organization but have a trusted relationship with the organizer or their organization.
+This means the domain of the signed-in user is on the host's list of trusted domains

 This means that, by default, bot that join a Teams meetings hosted at teams.microsoft.com will have the Unverified